cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 ## Payment conditions

-*Payment conditions would further be adjusted to correspond to the price fluctuations recently.
+*Payment conditions would further be adjusted according to the 30-day avg. price when submitted on-chain in order to correspond to the price fluctuations recently.

 Address: